edyoung/azure-docs/articles/azure-arc/servers/manage-agent.md

 ```

 You do not need to restart any services when reconfiguring the proxy settings with the `azcmagent config` command.

+### Authenticated proxy servers

+It is possible to configure an the agent to present a `Proxy-Authentication` header to a proxy which requires it by specifying the proxy URL as `http://username:password@ProxySeverFQDN:Port`.
+This syntax works either when configuring the proxy via `azcmagent config set proxy.url` or when setting the environmnent variable `HTTPS_PROXY`.

+> [!NOTE]
+> The username and password are stored in plain text in the agent config file, or unencrypted in the operating system when setting the environment variable.

 ### Proxy bypass for private endpoints